Waverley Oakleigh Panthers

 Waverley Oakleigh Panthers Rugby League Football Club is an Australian rugby league football club based in Clayton, Victoria, that currently plays in the Melbourne Rugby League competition under the NRL Victoria.
-The club was founded in 1976 by a group of mutual friends and players with a common passion for the game.
-The club currently fields teams in the majority of the age groups from Under 6s through to seniors, and also Girls' Tag teams.
-The club plays its home games at Fregon Reserve in Clayton, Victoria.
+Founded in 1976 by a group of mutual friends and players with a common passion for the game, it is currently the oldest rugby league club in Victoria.
+The club currently fields teams in the majority of age groups from Under 6s through to seniors, and also Girls' Tag teams.
+Home games are played at Fregon Reserve in Clayton, Victoria.